learn-co-students/flatiron-store-project-v-000/README.md

 Stripe integration and order flow

-<a href='https://learn.co/lessons/rails-flatiron-store' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-flatiron-store' title='Flatiron Store on Rails'>Flatiron Store on Rails</a> on Learn.co and start learning to code for free.</p>